 Tests must be completed at a provider approved by the Secretary of State.

 You may previously have relied on a degree that was taught in English to meet the language requirement.
-You will need to resubmit the degree certificate and any confirmation from UK NARIC, if relevant.
+You will need to resubmit the degree certificate and any confirmation from UK ENIC, if relevant.

 What supporting documents do I need for a spouse visa extension?